rese1f/rese1f/README.md

-On 23 FA, I will be a master student of Information Processing Lab at University of Washington, advised by Professor Jenq-Neng Hwang.
+I am a master student of Information Processing Lab at University of Washington, advised by Professor Jenq-Neng Hwang.
 I am currently working on embodied agent and video understanding.

 When I am not doing research, I like photography, traveling, and singing.